abhigyan709/dsalgo/OOPS_CONCEPT/oops_notd.md

 # version 6, discount_problem_6.py
 this version we will include the global variables like price of mobile and price of the shoe but this brings more complications that it tries to solve

+# version 7, discount_problem_7.py
+so if we will buy two mobiles and want to return only one of them can we be sure that purchase _shoe() won't accidentally modify the global value for mobile?